onc-healthit/api-resource-guide/docs/inquiry-portal/404-inquiries.md

     The date headers provide important context as some information may have changed since the time of an inquiry and response.

+## Applies to Entire Criterion
+### 2023 Inquiries
+**Stakeholder Inquiry**: We have been contacted by a developer asking for our FHIR documentation and access to our API.
+This developer does not currently have any business partnership or share any mutual customers with us.
+Are we obligated to work with them to provide documentation and access to our FHIR API?
+Can we ask them to engage with us on their FHIR development only when both companies have mutual customers?

+**ONC Response**: Certified API Developers (i.e., health IT developers with Health IT Modules certified to any of the § 170.315(g)(7) through (10) certification criteria) must conform to the <a target = "_blank" href="https://www.healthit.gov/condition-ccg/application-programming-interfaces">API Condition and Maintenance of Certification requirements</a>.
+Such requirements include:

+- publishing complete business and technical documentation via a publicly accessible hyperlink that allows any person to directly access the information without any preconditions or additional steps
+- granting certain rights, as detailed in <a target = "_blank" href="https://www.ecfr.gov/current/title-45/part-170/section-170.404#p-170.404(a)(4)(ii)(A)">45 CFR 170.404(a)(4)(ii)(A)</a>, to API Users, including access and use of certified API technology in a production environment
+- for § 170.315(g)(10)-certified Health IT Modules, registering and enabling all applications for production use within five business days of completing verification of an API User’s authenticity

+More information about the API Condition and Maintenance of Certification requirements is available in the <a target = "_blank" href="https://www.healthit.gov/condition-ccg/application-programming-interfaces">§ 170.404 Application Programming Interfaces Certification Companion Guide</a>.

+## Paragraph (a)(3)(i): API Fees - General Conditions
+### 2024 Inquiries
+**Stakeholder Inquiry**: For applications that fall outside the SMART App Launch and FHIR Bulk Data Access IG scopes, such as third-party data aggregators accessing data without direct app interaction by a patient or provider, is there an obligation to support such integrations?
+If not, can fees for such integrations be levied at the discretion of the Certified API Developer without the constraints defined under the API Conditions of Certification (§ 170.404)?

+**ONC Response**: Health IT Modules certified to the § 170.315(g)(10) criterion must support the single patient API capabilities and multiple patient API capabilities specified in the requirements in the § 170.315(g)(10) criterion.
+Additionally, the API Conditions and Maintenance of Certification requirements at § 170.404 describe behavioral requirements for Certified API Developers regarding support and maintenance of health IT certified to certain API criteria, including the § 170.315(g)(10) criterion.
+Certified API Developers must without exception conform to the API Conditions and Maintenance of Certification requirements, including the fees conditions specified in § 170.404(a)(3).

 ## Paragraph (a)(3)(iv): API Fees - Permitted Fee (Value-Added Services)
+### 2024 Inquiries
+**Stakeholder Inquiry**: We are inquiring about requirements and expectations for offering value-added services for certified API technology as defined in the API Condition and Maintenance of Certification requirements (170.404).

+Can we offer value-added services to only app developers that meet particular criteria that we define?

+**ONC Response**: The API Condition of certification requirements at § 170.404(a)(3)(iv) permit Certified API Developers to charge fees to an API User for value-added services related to certified API technology, so long as such services are not necessary to efficiently and effectively develop and deploy production-ready software that interacts with certified API technology.
+For fees for value-added services, the Certified API Developer must comply with the requirements at § 170.404(a)(3)(i)(B), including that such fees are based on objective and verifiable criteria that are uniformly applied to all similarly situated API Information Sources and API Users.

+Additional information and related examples are available in the ONC Cures Act Final Rule (<a target = "_blank" href="https://www.federalregister.gov/d/2020-07419/p-1362">85 FR 25760</a>).

 ### 2021 Inquiries
 **Stakeholder Inquiry**: If an EHR developer’s API includes both certified and non-certified capabilities, does the entire API fall within the requirements of § 170.404?